Stop Slowly Killing Your Sourdough: How to Feed for a Stronger Starter

 - Shrink Before You Feed: “Discard” or use up your sourdough before feeding, making sure to leave about 1/2 cup starter left to feed

-- The “Hibernation” Hack: Keep your starter in the fridge.
-It slows its growth down so it only needs to be fed once a week.
+- The “Hibernation” Hack: Keep your starter in the refrigerator.
+It slows its growth down so it only needs to be fed once a week in the fridge.

 The Secret to a “Stronger” Starter

-Want a more robust, healthy rise?
-Here is the secret:
+Want a more robust, healthy rise to your loaves?
+Here is the real secret:

 If you need to “resurrect” some near dead starter feed it over double its volume for a feeding or two and see how healthy and bubbly it gets.

 This might sound crazy if you have been obsessing over measuring everything perfectly, but I don’t measure.
-I just eyeball it when I double my flour and err on the side of a little over double.
+I just eyeball it when I double my flour and err on the side of more than double (most times I actually do a lot more, as in triple or quadruple).
 Then I add water and mix until it is a lumpy batter consistency with no dry flour pockets.

 What About the Discard?